arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 #### `spec.deployment.name: String`

-Name of the ArangoDeployment Custom Resource within same namespace as ArangoBackup object.
+Name of the ArangoDeployment Custom Resource within same namespace as ArangoBackup Custom Resource.

 Field is immutable.